We use the term 'person' for the person with CVI. This may be you, or someone you support and care for. It may be a child or adult.

 See Developmental Delay, above.

 Intellectual Disability was previously called Mental Retardation.
 Intellect refers to our ability to reason and understand things.
-With intellectual disabilities, the measure is against a child with typical intellect, which is measured with a test called the Intelligence Quotient (IQ).
-It is increasingly widely accepted that IQ is just one of many important measures of a child's abilities, and does not include areas like social skills which are needed for development.
+With intellectual disabilities, the measure is against a person with typical intellect, which is measured with a test called the Intelligence Quotient (IQ).
+It is increasingly widely accepted that IQ is just one of many important measures of a person's abilities, and does not include areas like social skills which are needed for development.
 Sometimes the term Intellectual Disability is used to mean a wider range of difficulties.
 Broader terms like Developmental Delay (above) may be used instead of Intellectual Disability.

 Learning Difficulties / Learning Delay